mikeeheler/dle-keygen/README.md

 * The registered, or "true" state of this variable is 0xE70D9.

 I do not know the significance of these numbers, if any.

+## Learnings

+Going in I had only written or even debugged a minimal amount of assembly, and everything I had written was usually just little snippets inlined next to C or Pascal for executing a specific interrupt or something like that.

+That much was quite educational!
+I'd highly recommend anyone getting into assembly to start at an earlier level of technology: code for a 16-bit 286 in real mode with 640kb of RAM.

+It's one thing to step through existing code and make sense of it (with the Intel x86 Architecture Guide in hand), and another thing entirely to write code that executes.
+I'm still very much learning how to write NASM code, and most of what I've written just looks like the machine code I was stepping through.

+For kicks, I compiled the REGCODE program with 16-bit NASM for DOS.
+It produced identical output using the 64-bit NASM for Win32 but it just felt more correct to compile it in the same context that the program would run in.

+## Future Work

+Right now the only way to get a reg key out of this thing is to open it in the DOSbox debugger, set a breakpoint on the return from `start`, and copy the data from the memory display.
+That data will still be in byte form (i.e. `0x34 0x57 0xA5 0x18 0x83`) so it needs to be written down by hand in string form (`"3457A51883"`).

+So, next steps might be to do that string conversion and print it out, and maybe read the SysOp/BBS name from the console or DLE.CFG.

+It could also write the codes directly into DLE.CFG.

+As I pour more code into it -- I/O, screen printing, other things -- I'd like to organize the code into more files and thus might look into targeting an EXE instead.
+I've read that it _can_ be done by hand-coding the EXE header in the .data section but it makes more sense to me to just generate a Makefile and link it with GCC or something like that.
+I would like to find a linker that generates original DOS headers though.
+DLE.EXE's metadata header is just 28 bytes followed by a rather large (relatively speaking) relocation table.
+Modern linkers, I think, are more likely to generate larger headers and I'd like to avoid that.